KaushalWaray/DecStor/README.md

 -   **Limits & Cost:**
     -   **Limitless Storage:** There is no theoretical limit.
 You can store petabytes of data if you are willing to pay the storage providers for it.
     -   **Drastically Lower Cost:** Because of the intense global competition between storage providers, the cost of storage on these networks is often orders of magnitude cheaper than on centralized services like AWS S3 or Google Drive.
 -   **Payment with Algorand:** The user experience would remain seamless.
-A user would keep ALGO in their MetaDrive wallet.
+A user would keep ALGO in their DecStor wallet.
 When they need to pay for storage, the application could use an integrated decentralized exchange to instantly swap the required amount of ALGO for Filecoin's native token (FIL) to complete the storage deal.
 The user never has to leave the app or manually manage different cryptocurrencies.

-This evolutionary path allows MetaDrive to compete directly with centralized storage systems by offering a more secure, resilient, and cost-effective solution, all while keeping the user in complete control of their data and funds.
+This evolutionary path allows DecStor to compete directly with centralized storage systems by offering a more secure, resilient, and cost-effective solution, all while keeping the user in complete control of their data and funds.

 ---

 ## Technology Stack

-MetaDrive is built with a modern, full-stack TypeScript architecture.
+DecStor is built with a modern, full-stack TypeScript architecture.

 ### Frontend: